artemave/vjs/README.md

 ## What is this?

-A Vim plugin that adds a bunch of power tricks for writing Javascript.
+A Vim plugin that adds a bunch of power tricks for writing Javascript/TypeScript.
 Namely:

 - extract variable
 - extract function/method
+- extract class/function/variable declaration into a separate file
 - autocomplete `require`/`import` paths
 - update imports on file rename/move
 - list imports for current file